open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-tips.md

 ## For Project Maintainers

 ### 1. **Clearly Define Your Needs**
 Your sponsors need to understand what you’re raising funds for.
 Define and communicate your financial goals, whether they relate to hosting costs, hiring additional developers, creating better documentation, or enhancing features.
 A transparent breakdown of expenses can inspire trust and attract more sponsors.
+For more on financial transparency, see [open source project financial transparency](https://www.license-token.com/wiki/open-source-project-financial-transparency).

 For example:
 - "$100/month covers server costs."